WORKING WITH VALVES – VR

-Make the work flow easily and prevent dangerous situations
+Make work flow easily and prevent dangerous situations

 The client needed a VR training simulator that would clearly show and teach their employees what the work of securing valves for specific industrial equipment should look like.

-In addition, VR training was to show dangerous situations that can happen when we skip or neglect some important activity.
+In addition, VR training was to show dangerous situations that can happen when we skip or neglect important procedures.
 The client wanted the app’s environment not to be too distracting – it was to contain only the most important elements, specific to the workplace described by the client.

 VR training applications are a great convenience in the context of specialist training.
 They can be used at any time, anywhere, and it is possible to repeat the training many times.
-This, in turn, means big savings for the client.
+This, in turn, means big savings for the client in the long run.

-In addition, performing activities in VR in a logical and correct way, in accordance with the instructions, allows users to develop good habits with regard to duplicating the activities in real-life conditions.
+In addition, performing activities in VR in a logical and correct way, in accordance with the instructions, allows users to develop good habits they can later transfer to real-life situations.
 It is also easy to guess that in the case of traditional training we would not be able to simulate an explosion which may be the result of negligence in following the procedures.
 However, there are no such restrictions in the virtual world of the application.

 Vive la valve!

-The VR training simulator was designed using Unity 3D engine and works on HTC Vive devices.
+The application was designed using Unity 3D engine and works on HTC Vive devices.
 Both the simple models and the more complex ones were made in 3ds Max.